 A Scottish experience

 Our pupils benefit from the international mix at St Leonards, but we want them to experience and learn about the culture of Scotland too.
-Therefore, in addition to celebrating events like the Chinese New Year, our pupils also receive Scottish Country dance lessons and celebrate Burns Night.
+Therefore, in addition to celebrating events like the Chinese New Year, our pupils also receive Scottish country dance lessons and celebrate Burns Night.
 They also draw inspiration from being situated in the heart of one of Scotland’s most historic towns with access to the ancient golf links for which Scotland is famous.
+St Leonards prides itself on being a school steeped in Scottish history and tradition, but with a twist.